virocon-organization/virocon/docs/detailed_examples.rst

 **Environmental data**

-To compute the 3D HDC contour, we use a dataset from NREL.
-The original dataset is shortened to one year to save computational costs.
+To compute the 3D HDC contour, we use a dataset from coastDat2 [1]_ .
+The original dataset is shortened to one year to reduce computational costs.

 .. code-block:: python